sorknes/webpack-boilerplate/Documentation/03 Visual Style/Mixins.md

 ## Hidden element

-An easy way to hide an element from both screenreaders and browsers
+An easy way to hide an element from both screenreaders and browsers.

 ```scss
 .class-name {